 Something I didn’t end up having time to see during my day trip to Amarna was the boundary stela placed all around the former capital.
 These massive carvings were cut into the sides of the hills, defining the limits of the holy city of Akhetaten.

-On display at the Visitor Center is a cast of a fragment of Boundary Stele S. Sadly, the whole thing was destroyed in some kind of explosion in 2004!
+On display at the Visitor Center is a cast of a fragment of Boundary Stele S. Tragically, the whole thing was destroyed in some kind of explosion in 2004!

 Amarna Art in Saqqara